SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 is that a single instance can be referred to in multiple places.
 In the example above,
-you may have noticed that ``windowOne`` is declared as a *constant*, rather than a variable.
+you may have noticed that ``windowOne`` is declared as a *constant*, rather than as a variable.
-However, you can still change the variable properties of ``windowOne`` such as ``windowOne.width``.
+However, you can still change variable properties of ``windowOne``, such as ``windowOne.width``.
-This is because the value of the ``windowOne`` constant itself does not store the ``Window`` instance --- it *refers* to a ``Window`` instance.
+You can do so because the value of the ``windowOne`` constant itself does not store the ``Window`` instance --- it *refers* to a ``Window`` instance.
-It is the ``width`` property of the underlying ``Window`` that is changed --- not the value of the constant reference to that ``Window``.
+It's the ``width`` property of the underlying ``Window`` object that's changed --- not the value of the constant reference to that ``Window`` object.

-The following example illustrates the difference in behavior between constant values and constant references:
+The following example shows the difference in behavior between constant values and constant references:

 .. testcode:: classes